A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Discussion

-In summary, our model-averaging framework effectively harnesses the complementary strengths of DTHP and SEIR(S) models to enhance the accuracy and reliability of epidemic forecasts.
-This method provides a practical tool for real-time epidemic surveillance, with future work aimed at overcoming current limitations and broadening its application to diverse epidemic settings.
+In summary, our model-averaging framework leverages the complementary strengths of DTHP and SEIR(S) models to improve the robustness and reliability of epidemic inference and short-term forecasting.
+This highlights the framework’s value for adaptive inference while also emphasizing the need for methodological advances to maintain performance under sudden shifts in epidemic dynamics